Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Negative 1: The Polar LOOP Band and the overall form factor – compare to what Whoop does

-Then there is the lifestyle aspect of the product.
+Then there is the product’s lifestyle aspect.
 Whoop sells a comprehensive range of spare bands and apparel that its pod can be slipped into; this range grew in size and scope as the company expanded.
 We can’t expect Polar to sell lots of branded apparel from day one, but we should expect them to ship a product with a band that’s more easily swapped several times a day.
 I can change a Whoop band in 10 seconds; changing the Polar LOOP band takes 30-60 seconds.
 This might seem trivial, but the current design adds the faff factor if you want to swap a sweat-drenched one from your lunch break to a clean one to wear at work in the afternoon.

 Negative 2: The Polar FLOW App